jsugarelli/jsugarelli/README.md

 ## Twitter

-I try to keep away from social media to protect my time and be more productive, but I do use [Twitter](https://twitter.com/jsugarelli).
-If you are interested in receiving the latest updates on my packages and interesting things I learned, follow [@jsugarelli](https://twitter.com/jsugarelli).
+I try to keep away from social media (`Github != social_media`) to protect my time and be more productive, but I do use [Twitter](https://twitter.com/jsugarelli).
+If you are interested in receiving the latest updates on my packages and interesting things I come across, follow [@jsugarelli](https://twitter.com/jsugarelli).